dwslab/melt/3_available_matcher_components/0_available_matcher_components.md

 A **filter** is a matcher that does not add new correspondences to the alignment but instead further processes the given alignment by (1) removing correspondences and/or (2) adding new feature weights to existing correspondences.
-MELT default filters implement the [Filter](/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/Filter.java) interface.
+MELT filters implement the [`Filter`](/matching-base/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_base/Filter.java) interface.

 **List of Matchers (Selection)**
 - [`BaselineStringMatcher`](/matching-jena-matchers/src/main/java/de/uni_mannheim/informatik/dws/melt/matching_jena_matchers/elementlevel/BaselineStringMatcher.java)<br/>